 4. Provider Mix: Does our mix of practices and specialties support the strategic needs of our organization?

-At HSG, we spend a lot of time talking about HSG’s Physician Network Growth Phases.
+At HSG, we spend a significant time talking about HSG’s Physician Network Growth Phases.
 This framework describes how employed provider organizations go through a series of phases on their way to high-performance.
-It is important to note that strategic needs of an employed group change throughout these phases.
-It therefore follows that the mix of providers needed to address these strategies will also change
+It is important to note that strategic needs of an employed group change throughout these phases, and therefore follows that the mix of providers needed to address these strategies will also change.

 We recommend evaluating your current provider mix against your existing and future strategic needs.
-For example, analyzing ratios of primary care to medical and specialty providers can identify if you have a sufficient primary care base to keep your specialists busy.
-This type of information can guide decisions around provide recruitment and practice acquisition.
+For example, by analyzing ratios of primary care to medical and specialty providers, you can identify if you have a sufficient primary care base to keep your specialists busy.
+This type of information can guide decisions around provider recruitment and practice acquisition.

 5. Market Presence: Are our practices distributed across our market to allow for easy access to primary care and other services?